tanayyadav28/AI2100-Deep-Learning/README.md

 - At the end of last epoch, visualized the features extracted by the network

 # HW 5
-- IMplemented a similar CNN as in HW 4 but using the function from PyTorch
+- Implemented a similar CNN as in HW 4 but using the function from PyTorch
 - Used the same backprop methods
 - Applied dropout and batchnormalisation